Esri/arcgis-runtime-toolkit-ios/README.md

 ## Configure API Key

-Some of the Toolkit components and examples utilize ArcGIS Platform location services and therefore require an API Key to be set in `AppDelegate.swift`.
+Some of the toolkit components and examples utilize a set of ready-to-use ArcGIS Platform services, including basemaps, and therefore require an API Key to be set in `AppDelegate.swift`.
 Please see the [setup guide](https://developers.arcgis.com/ios/get-started/#3-access-services-and-content-with-an-api-key) for more information.

 ## SwiftLint